 Catherine Laskey has been at CA since 1995 and has served as Director of Admission & Financial Aid since 1997.
 Catherine oversees student recruitment and marketing initiatives for the school.
 During her first two years at CA, Catherine also taught French and history in the Upper and Lower Schools.
 A native of Atlanta, Georgia, Catherine graduated from Duke University as an Angier B. Duke Scholar, with majors in French and Political Science.
 Prior to CA, Catherine worked in admission at The Madeira School in McLean, VA.
-When she is not leading admission tours, Catherine enjoys spending time with her family.
+When she is not leading admission tours, Catherine enjoys camping and other activities with her family.

 Ms. Heidi Chesley

 Director of Upper School Admission & Financial Aid

 University of Colorado - Boulder - B.S.
 Trinity College - M.A.
 Harvard Law School - J.D.